Renner School & Municipal Kindergarten

 Old Tappeiner just nods and grumbles: "I know it myself and we all know it: becoming a whale would be the worst thing."

 Trouble also loomed in domestic politics.
 The revolution in Russia and the ensuing civil war with millions of deaths, expropriation and a complete reversal of the system cast its long shadow all the way to Austria.
 The prospect of Soviet conditions made people afraid.
 Austria was deeply divided.
 Capital and provinces, city and countryside, citizens, workers and farmers - in the vacuum of the first post-war years, each group wanted to shape the future according to their own ideas.
 The divide was not only on a political level.
 Morality, family, leisure activities, education, faith, understanding of the law - every area of life was affected.
 Who should rule?
 How should wealth, rights and duties be distributed?
 A communist coup was not a real danger, especially in Tyrol, but could be easily instrumentalised in the media as a threat to discredit social democracy.
-In 1919, a workers', peasants' and soldiers' council modelled on the Soviet model was formed in Innsbruck, but its influence remained limited and was not supported by any party.
+In 1919, a communist movement had formed in Innsbruck.
+Workers', farmers' and soldiers' council modelled on the Soviet model, but its influence remained limited and was not supported by any party.
 The soldiers' councils officially formed from 1920 onwards were dominated by Christian socialists.
-The peasant and middle-class camp to the right of centre subsequently militarised with the Tiroler Heimatwehr more professionally and in greater numbers than left-wing groups.
+The peasant and middle-class camp to the right of centre became militarised as a result of the Tiroler Heimatwehr more professionally and in greater numbers than left-wing groups.
 Nevertheless, social democracy was criticised from church pulpits and in the conservative media as Jewish Party and homeless traitors to their country.
 They were all too readily blamed for the lost war and its consequences.
 The Tiroler Anzeiger summarised the people's fears in a nutshell: "Woe to the Christian people if the Jews=Socialists win the elections!".

 While in the rural districts the Tyrolean People's Party as a merger of Farmers' Union, People's Association und Catholic Labour Despite the strong headwinds in Innsbruck, the Social Democrats under the leadership of Martin Rapoldi were able to win between 30 and 50% of the vote in the first elections in 1919.
 The fact that it did not work out for the comrades with the mayor's seat was due to the majorities in the municipal council through alliances of the other parties.
 Liberals and Tyrolean People's Party was at least as hostile to social democracy as he was to the federal capital Vienna and the Italian occupiers.